Naples Ph.D. in Economics

 Federico II that aims to produce high quality researchers with strong

+Program structure.
 The first 2 years are devoted to course work, and the last 2 to dissertation work.
-Each course is followed by an exam, and good performance in each year’s exams is a pre-requisite for admission to the subsequent year.
+Second-year Ph.D. students have to choose at least one reading group per semester: satisfying the requirements of each reading group is a necessary condition for admission to the next year of the program.
 The program is structured as follows:

-- a semester of study in a non-Italian host university, including Harvard, Indiana, Johns Hopkins, MIT, Montreal and Stanford in America, Essex and UCL in Great Britain, and Amsterdam, Bielefeld, EHESS, Essex, Nova, Louvain, Mannheim, Paris 1, and UPF in Europe;
+Year 3 comprises at least a semester of study in a non-Italian host university.
+Host universities include Indiana, Johns Hopkins, MIT, Montreal, Stanford and Yale in America, Essex and UCL in Great Britain, and Amsterdam, Bielefeld, EHESS, Essex, Nova, Leuven, Mannheim, Paris 1, and UPF in Europe.
+The allocation of students across these universities will depend on their performance in the first 2 years of the program and on their research interests, as well as on approval by the host university.